zawata/SilverGB/README.md

 The emulator features a GUI created with "Dear ImGui" which is an absolutely fantastic Gui Library.
 It utilizes SDL for media interfaces(Input, Audio, Window Managment) and OpenGL for graphics.
-It attempts to remain compilable on all Major Operating Systems(as I'm using SDL and OpenGL for OS interfacing) but I'm developing and testing it on Linux so that is where it's guaranteed to work.
+It attempts to remain compilable on all Major Operating Systems(as I'm using SDL and OpenGL for OS interfacing) but I'm developing and testing it on Linux so that is where it's "guaranteed" to work.(note the quotes...)

 ## Progress:
 ✔️ = Done